svewap/nnrestapi/Documentation/Localization/Index.rst

 3. Request the language

-   Once you have localization enabled you can retrieve the translated records by sending a requests to the TYPO3 Rest Api using one of the following options:
+   Once you have localization enabled you can retrieve the translated records by sending a requests using one of the following options:

    -  Add a ``Accept-Language`` header to the request, e.g ``Accept-Language: en-US``